By ROGER MOONEY

 Kids United partnered with Farm Share, a nonprofit that delivers fresh food to needy families and individuals in Florida.
 In October, Farm Fresh donated 2,800 pounds of produce to Kids United, which then distributed it during a harvest festival at Tropical Park in Miami.

 The plan was to hold a farmer’s market four times a year, but the shutdown because of the coronavirus put that plan on hold.
-It also canceled another dinner theater fundraiser that was set for last November.
+It also canceled another dinner theater fundraiser.

 Still, Jack’s charity is forging ahead.